Canop/miaou/themes.md

 Of course `!important` is totally forbidden too.
 Always.

-When somebody doesn't seem possible or convenient enough because there's no suitable variable, the common style and variables list may be changed by the core developpers.
+When something doesn't seem possible or convenient enough because there's no suitable variable, the common style and variables list may be changed by the core developpers.

 These limitations will make it possible to have Miaou still evolving and being maintained.